macosui/macos_window_utils.dart/README.md

 <img width="1680" alt="macos_wallpaper_tinting" src="https://user-images.githubusercontent.com/86920182/209585269-bcdcd7fe-1077-4a90-b11e-2cf44e17e479.png">

-To achieve the same effect in your Flutter application, you can set the window's window effect to `WindowEffect.solid` and wrap your sidebar widget with a `TransparentMacOSSidebar` widget like so:
+To achieve the same effect in your Flutter application, you can set the window's material to `NSVisualEffectViewMaterial.windowBackground` and wrap your sidebar widget with a `TransparentMacOSSidebar` widget like so:

 ```dart